breachofmind/expressway/readme.md

 - CRUD API and JSON response (if you want it!)
 - Range-based pagination in JSON API
 - User authentication and session storage
-- EJS templates, but ability to override with your own templating library
+- Fully customizable provider modules
 - CSV to JSON database seeding
 - CLI utility for custom actions
 - Locale support
-- Extension-ready using providers
+- Extension friendly

 ## Configuration

-See `/app` for a sample directory structure.
+See `/demo` for a sample directory structure.

-Inside `/app/config`, there should be these files:
+Inside `/demo/config`, there should be these files:

 - `config.js` - Global configuration for the application.
 - `env.js` - Environment configuration for the application.
 Be sure to add to your `.gitignore`.